Easy chocolate peanut butter banana smoothie made with just 7 ingredients. A healthy chunky monkey smoothie that everyone will enjoy!

 - Mini Chocolate Chips

-Just add the frozen bananas, peanut butter, greek yogurt, milk, cocoa powder, chocolate chips, honey, and ice to a high powered blender.
+Step 1: add the frozen banana chunks, peanut butter, greek yogurt, milk, cocoa powder, chocolate chips, honey, and ice to a high powered blender.

 Each smoothie contains around 11g of protein and just 365 calories, making it a wholesome breakfast or dessert to satisfy your sweet tooth.